 Your brand is open for business 24-7.
 People google you before they take your call, respond to your email, say yes to your meeting or consider you for the job.
 When you invest your time, energy and resources to develop your brand online, you will give yourself superpowers.
 You will open doors you didn’t know existed, enter conversations you are not physically present for and attract opportunities that can change the game.
 How you show up on LinkedIn and other social media networks that are relevant to your business, matters.
 Your website, matters.
 The posts you share, the content you create, and the way you connect with your network all matter when it comes to how people experience your brand online.

 These stories are not unique.
-There are hundreds of thousands of companies and business owners in the US and around the world who are successful because they spent time, money, and energy on building their brands.
+There are hundreds of thousands of companies and business owners in the US and worldwide who are successful because they spent time, money, and energy building their brands.
 They create strong first impressions and stay in the minds of their customers long after the product or service is used.

 Design Done Better